team11-softeng2/team11-PULSeBS/serverBuild/server/README.md

   ## Courses

+- GET `/courses`

+  - Response: list of all courses in the booking system

 - GET `/studentCourses/:studentId`

   - Params: studentId
   - Response: List of courses attended by a student

-- GET `/courses`
+- GET `/teacherCourses/:teacherId`

+  - Params: teacherId
-  - Response: list of all courses in the booking system
+  - Response: List of teacher's courses

 ## Notifications